zunyangzy03/face-attendace-system/README.md

-# Face Attendance System with Liveness Detection
+# Face Attendance System with Liveness Detection & Antispoof
 ## Overview
 This project presents a comprehensive exploration and comparison of two distinct approaches to building a face recognition application: face verification (self-supervised learning) and face classification (supervised learning).
 The system integrates the best-performing model into a face attendance system with an anti-spoofing module to ensure security and reliability.